How To Paint A Front Door – Easy Tips and Pro Secrets

 Clean the door first with a degreaser to get the pollen off, to get the oil from your fingers off, everything.

-Now, here’s some of the best trade secrets when painting a door.
+Here are some of the best trade secrets when painting a door.

 Trade secret number one – take the weather stripping off the door.